Inverse resonance problem on the line for perturbations of P\"oschl-Teller potentials: Appendix: some results on hypergeometric functions

-The following proposition is useful to consider the limit as $z$ tends to infinity of $F(a,b,c;\zeta)$, as we have shown earlier that, to be able to consider such a limit, the parameters $a$ and $b$ must be constant.
+\end{prop} The following proposition is useful to consider the limit as $z$ tends to infinity of $F(a,b,c;\zeta)$, as we have shown earlier that, to be able to consider such a limit, the parameters $a$ and $b$ must be constant. \begin{prop}{(See \cite[15.8.1]{NIST:DLMF})} Let $a$, $b$, $c$ and $\zeta$ be complex numbers such that $|Arg(1-\zeta)|<\pi$.
+Then we have